oscrosales/pokedex_on_rails/README.md

 # README

 A Pokédex containing data on the original 151 Pokémon.
+Includes abilities introduced in Generation III.

 ## Models